JasonDai1219/cse15l-lab-reports/lab-week-3-report.md

 Here is the first example:

->First of all, this is the inducing inputs that caused the bug to reveal itself: {1,3,5}
+> First of all, this is the inducing input that caused the bug to reveal itself: {1,3,5}

 ![Image](Array%20Inputs.png)

->Then the terminal will display the symptom caused by the bug:
+> Then the terminal will display the symptom caused by the bug:

 ![Image](Array%20Symptom.png)